-How to make homemade teriyaki sauce to marinate chicken, beef or pork.
+How to make homemade teriyaki sauce to marinate beef, pork, or make a ton of different teriyaki chicken recipes.
 Make mild or spicy, so much better than bottled store bought.

 This is how to make homemade teriyaki sauce to serve on top of meats or as a marinade before you cook.
 Sweet and savory mixture that is easy to whisk together and I use on everything.
-Just one of our cooking basics here on the blog. (affiliate links present)
+Just one of our cooking basics here on the blog. (affiliate links present, originally published 2/22)

 Homemade Teriyaki Sauce

 When I think of this flavor I think of Hawaiian food.
 I was born on the big island so my memories with this are long.
 When many people think of sauce for meats they might immediately go to barbecue, not me.
 I don’t think I’ve ever made anything with teriyaki that I haven’t loved.

 Yes you can buy it at the store and there are a few brands I keep on hand, I’ll share which ones in a minute.
 BUT it really is easy to make this in a small or large batch so it’s exactly the heat level you want.
 Here are a few ingredients you probably have already at home.